 - If you could change one thing about your work day, what would it be?

-The BC Patient Safety & Quality Council provides significant funding to support the program as part of its mandate to support education and capacity building for quality across the province.
-However, a registration fee of $2,500 plus taxes will be charged for all program participants.
+We provide significant funding to support the program as part of its mandate to support education and capacity building for quality across the province.
+However, a program fee of $2,500 plus taxes will be charged for all accepted participants.
 Participants will also be responsible for their own travel and accommodation costs for the residency sessions.

-Yes, people who work in non-clinical roles are invited and encouraged to attend the Quality Academy!
+Yes.
+People who work in non-clinical roles are invited and encouraged to attend Quality Academy!
 Policy makers, administrators, human resource and finance professionals working for organizations ranging from residential care facilities to the Ministry of Health Services are all welcome.
-Everyone has a role to play improving the quality of health care and has the ability to lead quality projects.
+Everyone has a role to play in improving the quality of health care and has the ability to lead quality improvement projects.

-The Quality Academy is currently not accredited by any post-secondary institutions.
-However, participants will receive a certificate of recognition upon successful completion of the Quality Academy from the BC Patient Safety & Quality Council.
+No. Quality Academy is currently not accredited by any post-secondary institutions.
+However, participants will receive a certificate of recognition upon successful completion of Quality Academy from us.

-The Quality Academy is generally limited to 32 participants.
+Quality Academy is limited to 32 participants per cohort.
 This ensures that participants are given the support they need to be successful in the program and allows for discussion and debate during residency sessions.
 Potential participants are encouraged to apply early to ensure a spot in the upcoming cohort.

-All participants are required to attend all 5 residency sessions as part of the Quality Academy.
-For more details about the commitment and expectations from participants, please see the “Quality Academy” page.
-Unfortunately, we are unable to accommodate additional attendees for individual sessions and therefore anyone who attends a session must be a fully registered participant in the program.
+Unfortunately, we are unable to accommodate additional attendees for individual sessions and therefore anyone who attends a session must be a participant in the program.

 The Quality Academy Faculty are drawn from across BC as experts in improving health care quality.
 This is a diverse group that will provide a variety of unique perspectives and cover a comprehensive curriculum giving participants the skills, knowledge and confidence to lead improvement initiatives.
 Click here for a complete list of faculty members.